AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 git add --renormalize .
 ```

-This updates all files in Git's index according to the rules defined in your `.gitattributes` config.
-If previously committed text files used `CRLF` in Git's index and are converted to `LF` during the renormalization process, those files will be staged for a commit.
+This updates all tracked files in your repo according to the rules defined in your `.gitattributes` config.
+If previously committed text files used `CRLF` in your repo and are converted to `LF` during the renormalization process, those files will be staged for a commit.
 You can then check if any files were modified like you would normally:

 ``` {data-copyable=true}
 git status
 ```

 The only thing left to do is to commit those changes (if any) and push them to your repo.
-In the future, anytime a new file is introduced, its line endings will be checked into Git with `LF`.
+In the future, anytime a new file is checked into Git, it'll use `LF` for line endings.

 #### Verifying Line Endings in Git for Any File

-If you want to verify that the files in Git's index are using the correct line endings after all of these steps, you can run the following command:
+If you want to verify that the files in your repo are using the correct line endings after all of these steps, you can run the following command:

 ``` {data-copyable=true}
 git ls-files --eol